asasli/gw-intro-umn/README.md

 ## Waveform Generation

 Waveform generation is fundamental for comparing theoretical models with observed GW data.
 This section will provide resources and examples to help you generate GW waveforms.
-(Content to be added.)
+We basically use two different packages, [Bilby]() and [PyCBC]().

 ## Suggested Papers